EsteAdonis/React-Testing/README.md

 -- Static analysis testing
 -- Process of verifying that your code meets certain expectations without actually running it.
 -- Ensure for common mistake and possible bugs
 -- Check for common mistakes and possible bugs
 -- Limit the complexity of code and
 -- Verify type consistency

--- All types of test fun the code and then compare the coutome against known expected outputs to see if everthing works ok
-	-- Static testing analyses aspects such as readability, consistency, error handling, type checking, and alignment with best practices.
+-- All types of test fun the code and then compare the coutome against known expected outputs to see if everthing works ok -- Static testing analyses aspects such as readability, consistency, error handling, type checking, and alignment with best practices.
 -- Testing checks if your code works or not, whereas static analysis checks if it is written well or not.

 -- Static analysis testing tools
 -- TypeScript
 -- ESlint
 -- Prettier
 -- Husky
 -- lint-staged

 -- Chapter 49 - ESlint
 -- ESlint is a tool for identifying and reporting on patterns found in ECMAScript/JavaScript code, with the goal of making code more consistent and avoiding bugs.
+-- npm install --save-dev eslint-plugin-jest-dom

---
+-- Chatper 50 - Prettier
+-- Prettier is an opinionated code formatter that ensures that all outputted code conforms to a consistent style.
+-- npm install --save-dev --save-exact prettier